26 May 2020

 Advice if you become unwell abroad

-If you develop symptoms of new continuous cough or fever or high temperature while abroad or during travel, you should immediately:
+If you develop symptoms of new continuous cough, high temperature or a loss of, or change in, your normal sense of taste or smell (anosmia) while abroad or during travel, you should immediately:

 - Stay indoors and avoid contact with other people, as you would with the flu.